 Srirangam Temple – Largest Living Temple

-When I visited the idol of the God was being taken around in a palanquin.
+When I visited the idol of God was being taken around in a palanquin.
 And devotees rushed to the palanquin to have a look at the idol that was so deep inside the flowers and clothes that you can hardly see anything.
 On an ordinary day, there were so many people.
 One of the priests I spoke to said this is nothing, come on a festival day and you will not find space to stand.

-This is not just a living temple, it is a city in itself, with as much as 40,000 people living inside the premises.
+This is not just a living temple, it is a city in itself, with as many as 40,000 people living inside the premises.
 There are a few viewing points where you can go on top of some roofs and see the array of Gopurams and temple Shikharas.
 Some are colorfully painted, some are somber white and some are covered in pure Gold.
 As you walk along the main street, you keep passing below the Gopurams.
 Till you reach the one where you are supposed to take off your shoes.
 Between the Gopurams and temples, you see a lot of pavilions made with stone pillars.
 And you know they are probably the oldest standing structures in the complex.
-Some of these pavilions are small and open while others are huge and covered.
+Some pavilions are small and open while others are huge and covered.

 Locks around Pillar

 There was a small shrine with lots of locks locked around a pillar.
-They were apparently worshiped here as there were diyas and kumkum all around them.
-Many scholars, saints and poets have composed hymns here in the temple complex including Sri Bhashyam of Ramanuja.
+They were apparently worshiped here as there were Diyas and Kumkum all around them.
+Many scholars, saints, and poets have composed hymns here in the temple complex including Sri Bhashyam of Ramanuja.

-Recommend you to read following Places to visit in Tamil Nadu.
+Recommend you to read the following Places to visit in Tamil Nadu.